 This site provides an engaging and scientifically accurate set of instructional materials and resources aimed at deepening high school students’ understanding of infectious diseases and enhancing students’ skills in seeking out additional information they need to make informed decisions, and influence their behaviors in response to future outbreaks and epidemics that undoubtedly will occur

-Using an overarching storyline of the recent Ebola epidemic and measles outbreak, the resources are organized into four modules that can be used as a coherent unit of instruction or individually as separate topics.
+Using an overarching storyline of the recent Ebola epidemic and measles outbreak, as well as some emerging material on COVID-19, the resources are organized into four modules that can be used as a coherent unit of instruction or individually as separate topics.

 The following stories set the context for student learning about infectious diseases.

-This first story discusses possible origins of the Ebola epidemic.
+This story discusses possible origins of the Ebola epidemic.